-The Company continues to utilize existing leach pad space while waiting for the pending permit amendments that would allow the construction of a large pad expansion effectively tripling initial pad capacity at Santana.
+During the year the Company continued to utilize existing leach pad space while waiting for the pending permit amendments that would allow the construction of a large pad expansion effectively tripling initial pad capacity at Santana.
 Plans are being finalized to initiate construction activities following the receipt of permit amendments allowing for a return to much improved and consistent 2024 production closer to levels reached in the second half of 2022.
 The Company continues to have constructive communications with SEMARNAT regarding the delayed permit amendment application.
-All requested follow-up technical information has been submitted by the Company as part of that dialogue and no additional requests were received in the quarter.